 Of course, there are plenty of people who think DSLRs are on the way out, but it's not going to happen overnight, and the D3500 is one of the best DSLRs you can still get.
-And if your still not convinced, rear our article on DSLR vs mirrorless cameras to discover it's not as one-sides as you might think.
+And if your still not convinced, read our article on DSLR vs mirrorless cameras to read the pros and cons.

 Lenses can be expensive, of course, but in the spirit of the D3500 as a quality camera on a budget, we've taken the same approach to these lenses, picking six optics we know you'll find useful but at prices which give you a lot for your money.